MicrosoftDocs/winrt-api/windows.applicationmodel/package_stagecontentgroupsasync_2032077382.md

 # Windows.ApplicationModel.Package.StageContentGroupsAsync

 ## -description
+Put the packages in the specified content groups into the download queue; optionally placing the content groups at the head of the download queue.

 ## -params

 ## -param names
+The names of the content groups to stage.

 ## -param moveToHeadOfQueue
+**True** to move the content group to the head of the download queue; **false** otherwise.

 ## -returns
+A list of [PackageContentGroup](packagecontentgroup.md) objects for each content group specified by the _names_  parameter.

 ## -remarks

 ## -see-also

 ## -examples